 Recommended for New and Popular Restaurants because: M. Judson's opening of Camilla's Kitchen means it is a great place to get a bite to eat while you shop.

 Brett's expert tip: Strollers and wheelchairs should not be daunted by the front steps –" an elevator is accessible from the rear entrance of the building.

 Located in the former home of GB&D and The Village Grind, Bar Margaret is the latest new addition to The Village of West Greenville.
-The bar features an ever changing list of super creative cocktails and the kitchen is cranking out some really relatable plates like burgers and pasta prepared at a gourmet level.
-Ingredients are locally sourced from neighbors like Naked Pasta and Revival Butchery, bringing a strong sense of community to this quaint little arts district just outside of Downtown Greenville.
-They are open for dinner (no lunches yet) and stay open late night if you just want a cocktail after dining at any of the other great establishments The Village has to offer.
+Sure, they technically opened a little over a year ago but the closing of things during the pandemic still gives the establishment a new restaurant feel.
+The bar features an ever-changing list of super creative cocktails and the kitchen is cranking out some really relatable plates for meat-eaters and vegetarians alike.
+They are open for lunch, dinner, and they even stay open late night if you just want a cocktail after dining at any of the other great establishments The Village has to offer.